 Specific types of assessments include; essays, laboratory reports, presentations (group and individual), practical tasks, examinations (seen and unseen papers).

 96 UCAS points or subject to interview.

 Grades are important; however, our offers are not solely based on academic results.
 We are interested in creative people that demonstrate a strong commitment to their chosen subject area and therefore we welcome applications from individuals from a wide range of backgrounds.
 To assess student suitability for their chosen course we normally arrange interviews for all applicants at which your skills, achievements and life experience will be considered as well as your qualifications.

 Graduates from the BSc (Hons) Public Health will be able to pursue a career in Public Health and Health Promotion.
-This is an area of development across the United Kingdom as authorities aim to help prevent diseases such as Diabetes and heart disease.
+This is an area of development across the United Kingdom as authorities aim to help prevent diseases such as Diabetes, Obesity and Heart Disease.
 Graduates may also go on to study at postgraduate level in areas such as Health related MA and MSc degrees and PGCE.

 UK/EU Tuition Fees